TXT872/mteucb/README.md

 <!-- badges: end -->

-The **mteucb** package cmputes uniform confidence bands for the MTE function proposed in Okui and Tsuda (2024+).
+The **mteucb** package cmputes uniform confidence bands for the MTE function proposed in Tsuda, Jin and Okui (2024+).
 A uniform confidence band covers the true function with a prespecified probability.
 These bands are used to make statistical inferences on the shape of the MTE function.
 Uniform confidence bands are particularly useful because they can visualize the statistical uncertainty behind the estimated MTE function.